illinois-impact/ece408_project/README.md

 If the correctness for each possible model is as below, you can be reasonably confident your implementation is right.
 The correctness does depend on the data size.
 Check your correctness on the full data size of 10000.

+For example, you could modify `rai_build.yml` to run

+    - nvprof -o timeline.nvprof python m2.1.py ece408-low 100
+    - nvprof --analysis-metrics -o analysis.nvprof ece408-low  100

+to generate two complementary profile files, running on smaller datasets.
+You could then download the resulting folder and open it with `nvvp`.

 | Correctness | Size | Model  |
 |-------------| -----| -----  |
 | ece408-high | 10000 (default) | 0.8562 |